Good Practice Guide for the Assessment and Management of Air Pollution from Road Transport

 - clear communication of assessment procedures for regulators, proponents, community etc.

-More detail on the Guide is contained in the Proposal: Development of a Good Practice Guide on the Assessment and Management of Air Pollution from Road Transport.
+CASANZ is seeking a contractor to develop the Good Practice Guide for the Assessment and Management of Air Pollution from Road Transport.

 Management Steering Committee